supertree-toolkit/stk/doc/cli.rst

 ***********

 Import data from the old STK format into a Phyml.
-Note there may be issues with author names which should be in the format of "Jon Hill and Katie Davis".
+Note there may be issues with author names which should be in the format of "FirstName1 LastName1 and FirstName2 LastName2".

 Data processing